-This week’s #PLAYfulpreschool activities focus on a community helpers preschool theme!
+This week’s #PlayfulPreschool activity fits well with of my favorite preschool themes, a community helpers preschool theme!
 Here’s a map activity that helps children learn more about the helpers within their own neighborhoods.

 Related: Community Helpers Printable Book